jianqiucao/EE367L/Lab3/Lab3.md

   - In **client.c**, add code for parsing "**p**".

   - In **server.c**, if a display command is received, execute "**cat**" command to the file, which is similar to **stage 2**, and then send to output to the client.
-Another method is read the content of the file out by your written code.
+Another method is to read the content of the file out by your written code.

 - **Stage 6: The client and server should include the command “download”.**